Intermesh/groupoffice-docs/translations.rst

 Make the translations and send it to support@intermesh.nl.
 Then we can import it into the project and include it in the next release.

-You can find the download spreadsheet button next to the language selection in System Settings -> General.
+You can find the **download spreadsheet** button next to the language selection in **System Settings -> General**.

-.. note:: If you want to import the language CSV file your self you can run:
+.. note:: If you want to import the language CSV file yourself then install the Community / Developer tools module you
+    and run the following command in a terminal:

     .. code::

-        cli.php community/dev/Language/import --path=lang.csv
+        ./cli.php community/dev/Language/import --path=lang.csv

 .. _customize-language: